Skip to content

 On top of being good shoes for lifting and CrossFit, the RAD ONE and Haze Trainer can also hold their own with more versatile training.
 These shoes are both designed to give you a nice level of ground feedback when tackling plyometrics and multi-directional exercises so I do think they’ll work well for most lifters and athletes who plan to tackle more versatile training in them.

-However, the RAD ONE does perform really well in regard to its long-term durability and its outsole traction is great for anyone wanting to tackle WODs outdoors.
+However, the RAD ONE does perform well regarding its long-term durability and its outsole traction is great for anyone wanting to tackle WODs outdoors.

 Winner: Haze Trainer